 It is often a great advantage to look like a hunt follower and thus gain information on the likely course of the days hunting or future meets.
 Obviously, it may not be possible to stay undercover indefinitely or on subsequent occasions, but hunt follower type clothes will assist in avoiding detection.

-Therefore, do not wear bright clothes, if possible find dull green or brown jackets ( wax jackets are usually the best) or camouflage jackets.
+Therefore, do not wear bright clothes, if possible find dull green or brown jackets or camouflage jackets.
 Also, dull trousers or breeches with thick socks and strong boots (these will help to protect your ankles from injury), wellies are also good in wet or muddy weather.
 A cap or hat may be worn for added effect or to hide long hair.
 Pro Hunting/Countryside Alliance badges may also be worn when necessary.

 ARTICLES TO TAKE ON A SAB

-1. Scent Dullers - Bob Martins 'Antimate' in aerosol cans from pet shops and chemists are ideal for immediate spraying after a hunted animal has passed or to destroy a scent in a small area.
+1. Scent Dullers - are ideal for immediate spraying after a hunted animal has passed or to destroy a scent in a small area.
 These can easily be concealed while you are at the hunt.
-Alternatives include garlic powder in a hot water solution, which can be made a few days before the meet, or crushed garlic cloves mixed during the summer and left to mature will provide a strong scent duller, other alternatives are Citronella or Eucalyptus oils, which you add to large amounts of water (then use as explained later in this booklet).
+These include garlic powder in a hot water solution, which can be made a few days before the meet, or crushed garlic cloves mixed during the summer and left to mature will provide a strong scent duller, other are Citronella or Eucalyptus oils, which you add to large amounts of water (then use as explained later).
 Small garden hand sprays can be used as handy dispensers.

 NEVER SPRAY ANY SUBSTANCE ON THE HOUNDS, HORSES OR SUPPORTERS.

-4. O.S.
-Maps - 1:50,000 can be bought at stationers or borrowed from libraries.
+3. O.S.
+Maps - 1:50,000 can be bought online or at stationers or borrowed from libraries.
 These are vital for information on the local area, in order to sab effectively.
 1:25,000 maps will show more detail.

 4. Whips - The whip is used to control the hounds if they are rioting after an animal other than the intended quarry or to stop hounds going onto roads, railways etc. (see page 5 for further details)